 Related Article: How To: Pack Like a Pilot

-The heart of KL’s Chinatown is the Petaling Street Market.
+The heart of Kuala Lumpur’s Chinatown is the Petaling Street Market.
 Of the two famous markets in KL (Central Market being the other), this is definitely the weaker in terms of quality.
 Each stall sells much the same sunglasses, bags and watches as the next.
 However, if you make the effort, there are some hidden gems to be found.
 Keep your eyes peeled for the side alley on the eastern branch street.
 Down here you’ll find what seems like a proper Chinatown market.
 Ice beds full of weird and wonderful fish, stacks of fruits and vegetables and a couple of small food stalls.
 These are as ‘local’ as you’ll get, one of which serves an awesome laksa curry.
 Dark, dirty and delicious.

 Related Article: Why Solo Travellers Get a Great Deal